GRIS-UdeM/SpatGRIS/README.md

 | 2     | int    | [1, 128]         | Source index |
 | 3     | string | `dome` or `cube` | Algorithm    |

-ex : The message `/spat/serv alg 7 cube` sets the seventh source's spatialization algorithm to "dome" (only works in _hybrid_ mode).
+ex : The message `/spat/serv alg 7 cube` sets the seventh source's spatialization algorithm to "cube" (only works in _hybrid_ mode).